mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 <img src="https://github.com/mm6/InternetOfThingsCourse/blob/master/images/SecondFlowToSubcribeAndWriteToInfluxDB.png" alt="Two flows in Node-RED" width="800" height="400"/>

-<b>Two Node_RED flows writing data to InfluxDB</b>
+<b>Two Node_RED flows.
+The bottom flow is writing data to InfluxDB</b>

-6. Install InfluxDB and generate a graph of the light values.
+6. Using InfluxDB, generate a graph of the light values.

 <img src="https://github.com/mm6/InternetOfThingsCourse/blob/master/images/ArgonOverBLE_to_NR_to_MQTT_to_NR_to_Influxdb.png" alt="InfluxDB Graph of Light Values" width="800" height="400"/>

 <b>An InfluxDB graph displaying light values from Node-RED</b>

+:checkered_flag: Submit a screenshot showing an InfluxDB gauge receiving the light values from Node-RED.